actionml/harness/install.md

  - Python 3: accessed as the default, check with `python --version`
  - Pip: the python package manager for various scripts
  - MongoDB v 3.x: This is used as the metadata store for Harness and may be used by engines for model storage.
 Is needs to be running at all times so set to start at boot.
+ - IntelliJ IDEA with the Scala and Python plugins.

+# Harness Server

+The typical method to run and debug Harness is to launch the Sever, then trigger CLI commands with Bash run configs in IntelliJ or run the Java SDK examples, which send events and make queries.
+First the Server:

 1. Get source, make-distribution, un-tar distribution